-- At area less than 2cm2, a diastolic pressure gradient develops between the LA and LV → increased LA pressures and decreased forward flow - Tachycardia is BAD! in MS - shortens the diastolic filling time, leading to an increase in the transmitral gradient. - Consequences of increased LA pressures: - LA enlargement with increased risk of atrial arrhythmias, particularly atrial fibrillation, and systemic thromboembolism (valvular a fib...) - Increased pulmonary pressures with resultant pulmonary edema and pulmonary hypertension >> RV failure - Consequences of decreased forward flow: - Low cardiac output: due to poor LV filling.
+- At area less than 2cm2, a diastolic pressure gradient develops between the LA and LV → increased LA pressures and decreased forward flow - Consequences of increased LA pressures: - LA enlargement with increased risk of atrial arrhythmias, particularly atrial fibrillation, and systemic thromboembolism (valvular a fib...) - - Increased pulmonary pressures with resultant pulmonary edema and pulmonary hypertension \rightarrow RV failure - Consequences of decreased forward flow: - Low cardiac output: due to poor LV filling - Tachycardia is BAD! in MS - shortens the diastolic filling time, leading to an increase in the the transmitral gradient